 This annual report consists of two financial statements.
-The Statements of Net Position and Governmental Fund Balance Sheets present the assets, liabilities and fund balance/net position at June 30, 2022 and 2021.
-The Statements of Activities and Governmental Fund Revenues, Expenditures, and Changes in Fund Balance present the revenues, expenditures, and changes in fund balance/net position for the fiscal years ended June 30, 2022 and 2021.
+The Statements of Net Position and Governmental Fund Balance Sheets present the assets, liabilities and fund balance/net position at June 30, 2023 and 2022.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position is improving or deteriorating.
+The Statements of Activities and Governmental Fund Revenues, Expenditures, and Changes in Fund Balance present the revenues, expenditures, and changes in fund balance/net position for the fiscal years ended June 30, 2023 and 2022.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 The Notes to Financial Statements contain additional information that is essential to a full understanding of the data in the financial statements.